ary4nsinha/bynry-assignment/README.md

 # React + Vite

+Make sure you add a .env file with Google maps API Key VITE_GOOGLE_MAPS_API_KEY="your api key"

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: